parental responsibility order

 A ‘Child arrangement order’ replaces ‘residence orders’ and ‘contact orders’.
 Parents with these orders do not need to re-apply, although if they are varied they will be referred to by their new headings.

 A ‘specific issue order’ is used to look at a specific question about how the child is being brought up, for example:

 - If They Should Have A Religious Education

 You can also apply for a ‘prohibited steps order’ to stop the other parent from making a decision about the child’s upbringing.

-The child’s mother, father or anyone with parental responsibility can apply for a court order.
+The child’s mother, father or anyone with parental responsibility can apply for a child arrangement order.
 Grandparents can also apply in some circumstances.

 All mothers and most fathers have legal rights and responsibilities as a parent – known as ‘parental responsibility’.
-If you are a father and you are unsure if you have Parental Responsibility then please ask us and we can advise you whether you have parental responsibility as a right or whether you need to make a separate application to gain parental responsibility.
+If you are a father and you are unsure if you have Parental Responsibility, then please ask our solicitors and we can advise you whether you have parental responsibility as a right or whether you need to make a separate application for a parental responsibility order.

-If you have parental responsibility, your most important roles are to:
+If you have a parental responsibility order, your most important roles are to:

 - If you have parental responsibility for a child you don’t live with, you don’t necessarily have a right to contact with them – but the other parent still needs to keep you updated about their well-being and progress.